cacophony-wj/LeS/README.md

 **You MUST run BodySlide on your own before you launch Skyrim or weird stuff will happen.
 This _can_ and _will_ include people wearing purple underwear, people varying in size depending on what clothes they wear, and more.**

+1. First, decide whether or not you want to use the _BodyGen_ feature from **RaceMenu**.
+In short, _BodyGen_ dynamically adjusts the measurements and proportions of females in the game so that they will look differently from each other.
+With the normal method, all bodies look close to the preset you select in _BodySlide._ It is possible to change methods mid-game, but it is not possible to remove morphs from NPCs you have already met. _BodyGen_ is enabled by default at or near position **400** in the left pane, just below _SKSE Settings._ If you do not wish to use it, uncheck it.
-1. First, **MAKE CERTAIN YOU ARE ON LIGHT BUT SEXY.** Those armors should be done first.
+2. **MAKE CERTAIN YOU ARE ON LIGHT BUT SEXY.** Those armors should be done first.
-2. Launch _BodySlide_ from the _Executables_ menu on the right, where you can find a dropdown with items such as _SKSE_, _Skyrim_ and the _Skyrim Launcher_.
+3. Launch _BodySlide_ from the _Executables_ menu on the right, where you can find a dropdown with items such as _SKSE_, _Skyrim_ and the _Skyrim Launcher_.
-3. You **may** receive a warning that you do not have "write access to the game data directory."
+4. You **may** receive a warning that you do not have "write access to the game data directory."
 This warning cannot be prevented as everyone uses different hard drives and different install directories.
 Follow the steps below and it will correct itself. **If you do not get this error** it means that there is a Skyrim data folder in the same directory as mine and you need to _make sure_ it is the correct one, so follow the directions below anyway.
+5. Check the _Group Filter_ dropdown to ensure that it is blank.
+(It's just to the left of the _Outfit Filter_ in the upper-right corner.)
+If anything is listed there, click the **X button** next to it to clear any entries.
-4. Click the _Settings_ button in the lower right corner of _BodySlide_.
+6. Click the _Settings_ button in the lower right corner of _BodySlide_.
-5. Click _Browse_ next to _Game Data Path_.
+7. Click _Browse_ next to _Game Data Path_.
-6. Select your **Data** directory within your **Skyrim Special Edition** directory.
+8. Select your **Data** directory within your **Skyrim Special Edition** directory.
+9. If you left _BodyGen_ enabled, you **MUST** use the preset called _- Zeroed Sliders -_ or the body randomization will not work properly.
-7. Choose the body you want from the _Preset_ menu.
-(You can see what it looks like by hitting the **Preview** button.
-I recommend the one called "3BBB HangEmHigh.")
+10. If you disabled _BodyGen_, choose the body you want from the _Preset_ menu.
+(You can see what it looks like by hitting the **Preview** button.)
+I recommend the one called "3BBB HangEmHigh."
+It offers variety in NPCs based on character weight, whereas most other presets in the list are more uniform.
-8. Disable the mod called _bodygen3_ in Mod Organizer 2's left pane.
-You'll find it at or near position **395**, just below _SKSE Settings._
-9. If you want to try an experimental _BodyGen_ feature, where each lady you meet has different measurements, leave _bodygen3_ **ENABLED** instead.
-10. If you do leave BodyGen enabled, you **MUST** use the preset called _- Zeroed Sliders -_ or the body randomization will not work properly.
-11. Click the check box for _Build Morphs_ next to the _Batch Build_ button in the lower left
+14. Ensure that the checkbox _Build Morphs_ next to the _Batch Build_ button in the lower left is **enabled**.
-12. **Hold down the CTRL key** (very important) and click _Batch Build_.
+15. **Hold down the CTRL key** (very important) and click _Batch Build_.
-13. You will see a huge list of bodies and armors.
+16. You will see a huge list of bodies and armors.
 Just click _Build_.
-14. A prompt will appear asking where to put your custom-fitted armors.
+17. A prompt will appear asking where to put your custom-fitted armors.
 Make sure they go to **_LeS Directory_/mods/BodySlide Output**
-15. Now you will have a massive list of options to choose from which are mandatory, so be patient.
+18. Now you will have a massive list of options to choose from which are mandatory, so be patient.
-16. For the first option, choose **SE 3BBB Body Amazing**
+19. For the first option, choose **SE 3BBB Body Amazing**
-17. Always choose **3BA** before any other option.
+20. Always choose **3BA** before any other option.
-18. I recommend the **PRIMARY** "variant" over anything marked **2** (as in "BD 3BF Dragonbone boots 2").
+21. I recommend the **PRIMARY** "variant" over anything marked **2** (as in "BD 3BF Dragonbone boots 2").
 Keep in mind, anything marked **recommended** is ultimately up to you.
 You can always preview the outfit and decide for yourself.
-19. Second in priority should be **3BF**
+22. Second in priority should be **3BF**
-20. Several helmets will have a hair color option.
+23. Several helmets will have a hair color option.
 It only affects hair color poking out of a few helmets.
 This is personal choice.
-21. A few boots wiil feature **flat** options.
+24. A few boots will feature **flat** options.
 This essentially means **no high heels.** The other variants have high heels.
 I recommend the **flat** variants so characters line up correctly with furniture.
-22. There is one helmet (**glass**) that has a closed or open faced variant.
+25. There is one helmet (**glass**) that has a closed or open faced variant.
 I recommend open.
-23. Several boots have **low** variants which I recommend due to the high probability of clipping on the variants with stockings.
+26. Several boots have **low** variants which I recommend due to the high probability of clipping on the variants with stockings.
-24. The Nocturnal dress has a normal or **minidress** variant.
+27. The Nocturnal dress has a normal or **minidress** variant.
 The latter I recommend.
 It's a bit sexier.
-25. I recommend the **prisoner bikini** over the **prisoner clothes**.
+28. I recommend the **prisoner bikini** over the **prisoner clothes**.
-26. I recommend the **prisoner rag short** over the **prisoner rag**.
+29. I recommend the **prisoner rag short** over the **prisoner rag**.
-27. There are several variants with **shoes** or **boots**.
+30. There are several variants with **shoes** or **boots**.
 I recommend **shoes** to reduce the likelihood of clipping.
-28. I recommend the **vanilla** wedding dress variant.
+31. I recommend the **vanilla** wedding dress variant.
 The normal one is sexier but has a weird lengthy strip that can behave strangely at times.
-29. I recommmend the **prisoner bikini** for DLC1, but for a little variety I invite you to examine the outfits and choose one you like.
+32. I recommmend the **prisoner bikini** for DLC1, but for a little variety I invite you to examine the outfits and choose one you like.
-30. Whether your armor has fur trim or not is really up to you.
+33. Whether your armor has fur trim or not is really up to you.
-31. Press **Build** and wait for all the outfits to be built.
+34. Press **Build** and wait for all the outfits to be built.
-32. If you have _no interest_ in the _Light But Kinky_ variant, you are now finished.
+35. If you have _no interest_ in the _Light But Kinky_ variant, you are now finished.
 Skip to step **44**.
-33. If you wish to play _Light But Kinky_, read on.
+36. If you wish to play _Light But Kinky_, read on.
+37. First, close _BodySlide._
-34. First, **SWITCH TO THE LIGHT BUT KINKY VARIANT.**
+38. Next, **SWITCH TO THE LIGHT BUT KINKY VARIANT.**
+39. Launch _BodySlide_ again.
-35. Click the small **magnifying glass** in the upper right corner of _BodySlide_ next to a dropdown box.
+40. Click the small **magnifying glass** within the _Groups Filter_ dropdown.
-36. Select "Ghoose groups..." from the dropdown.
+41. Select "Ghoose groups..." from the dropdown.
-37. Enter checkboxes in every box starting with _Cursed Loot_ all the way down to _Devious Devices 4.3 AIO 3BA - Outfit (Pushup)_
+42. Enter checkboxes in every box starting with _Cursed Loot_ all the way down to _Devious Devices 4.3 AIO 3BA - Outfit (Pushup)_
-38. Enter a checkbox in the box next to _Unassigned_.
+43. Enter a checkbox in the box next to _Unassigned_.
-39. Press **OK**
+44. Press **OK**
-40. Repeat steps **6 - 11**.
+45. Repeat steps **6 - 11**.
-41. Always choose **3BA** before any other option.
+46. Always choose **3BA** before any other option.
-42. Always choose **DDX - UUNP/CBBE** over **DDX - UUNP CBBE**
+47. Always choose **DDX - UUNP/CBBE** over **DDX - UUNP CBBE**
-43. Press **Build** and wait for the rest of the outfits to be built.
+48. Press **Build** and wait for the rest of the outfits to be built.
+49. If at any point you received a message that an outfit failed to build, write down the outfit that failed, select it from the dropdown, and click the big _Build_ button in the bottom-center.
+Repeat for any other failed outfits until you get no errors.
-44. You should now be ready to launch Skyrim with the _SKSE_ option under the _Executables_ dropdown.
+50. You should now be ready to launch Skyrim with the _SKSE_ option under the _Executables_ dropdown.

 ##  A Note on SexLab for the Uninitiated